StartSteps-Digital-Education-GmbH/Module-3/3 - TypeScript, Frontend and Object-Oriented Programming Concepts/Week 13 (after holiday)/2 Redux/afternoon_exercise.md

 3. **In the `src/store` folder, create a new file named `actions.ts`.**

     >  **Explanation**: The Redux store is the central repository for all the state in a Redux application.
-It holds the entire state tree of the application, making it a single source of truth for the state.
+It holds the entire state tree of the application.
 The store provides methods for:
     > - Getting the State: You can retrieve the current state of the application.
     > - Dispatching Actions: You can dispatch actions to update the state.
     > - Subscribing to Changes: You can subscribe to state changes, allowing you to react to state updates.